data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: bayes-net-simple-example-solution

-*Solution*.
-No, there's nothing about smoking and exercising that requires that we sample the smoking indicator and then the exercising indicator from its conditional distribution giving smoking.
+*Solution.* No, there's nothing about smoking and exercising that requires that we sample the smoking indicator and then the exercising indicator from its conditional distribution giving smoking.
 We could have done it the other way around.

 The diagram tells us that having the gene is independent of smoking and exercising (since those nodes have no common ancestors in the diagram).
 If we included another descendant of the "smokes" node, like "develops premature wrinkles", then that would be communicating that premature wrinkles and lung cancel—while not independent—are *conditionally* independent given the smoking random variable.